Illumina/strelka/docs/userGuide/README.md

 #### Exome/Targeted

-Supplying the '--exome' flag at configuration time will provide appropriate settings for WES and other regional enrichment analyses.
+Supplying the `--exome` flag at configuration time will provide appropriate settings for WES and other regional enrichment analyses.
 At present this flag disables all high depth filters, which are designed to exclude pericentromeric reference compressions in the